tutur3u/platform/README.md

 3. Start a new supabase instance (with clean data from seed.sql)
 4. Start all Next.js apps in development mode

-> In case you don't want to run a local supabase instance, you can run `pnpm run dev` instead.
+> In case you don't want to run a local supabase instance, you can run `pnpm dev` instead.

 #### Local development